Child Custody Attorneys in Maryland & Washington, DC

 Once custody arrangements are in place, they usually remain so until the child reaches maturity.
 However, custody is always modifiable.
 A parent can re-open child custody proceedings if, for example, they can prove the other parent is emotionally or physically harming the child, or that it’s no longer in the child’s best interests to maintain the existing arrangement.

 Whether on the basis of changes to your current situation or due to an emergency requiring immediate intervention, we can help you resolve your custody claims with an agreement that best suits the child’s needs.

 Call our child custody lawyers at 301-563-6685 for experienced and professional assistance.

 One of the most difficult decisions for divorcing parents is determining who gets custody of the children.
-Andalman & Flynn can help you create custody arrangements that work for everyone involved.
+At Andalman & Flynn, our attorneys can help you create custody arrangements that work for everyone involved.

 Contact us online or call 301-563-6685 to schedule a consultation.